America's 'worst' airport tries to reinvent itself

 And now, $8 billion later, the new Terminal B is almost finished.

 "New Yorkers love to criticize, and they love to hate.
-I think if you looked at every single passenger survey, LaGuardia was always the worst," says Rick Cotton, Executive Director of the Port Authority of New York and New Jersey.
+I think if you looked at every single passenger survey, LaGuardia was always the worst," says Rick Cotton, executive director of the Port Authority of New York and New Jersey.

 "Our challenge was to take it from worst to first," he tells CNN.